raewtf/raewtf.github.io/_posts/2024-05-15-first-in-line-manual.md

 1. Visit the *First in...
 Line?* game page on Catalog, at [play.date/games/first-in-line](https://play.date/games/first-in-line/).
 From here, you can view all available scores in the Scoreboards section.
 You can see top 10 scores in every available board.

 2. Enter the 'High Scores' menu within the game, accessible from the Title screen.
-When in this screen, you can use the A button to toggle difficulty, and the left and right buttons on the D-pad to switch the Mode. *(On device, you can only view leaderboards for modes and difficulties you've already unlocked.)* From here, you can see the top 10 scores for the currently-highlighted board, as well as your own score and ranking (if available).
+When in this screen, you can use the A button to toggle difficulty, and the left and right buttons on the D-pad to switch the Mode. *(On device, you can only view leaderboards for modes and difficulties you've already unlocked.)* From here, you can see the top 10 scores for the currently-highlighted board, as well as your own score and ranking (if available).-->

 <br>
-<a href="https://play.date/games/first-in-line" class="button">Buy <i>First in...
-Line?</i> on Catalog</a>
+<a href="https://stuffbyrae.itch.io/first-in-line" class="button">Buy <i>First in...
+Line?</i> on Itch.io</a>